Supporting Chinese lawyers to advocate the rule of law in China

 Tang Jingling (唐荆陵)

-Tang Jingling was a lawyer at the Huazhijie Law Firm prior to losing his license to practice in 2006.
-His clients have included villagers combating corruption; victims of counterfeit medicine and vaccinations; uncompensated victims of land grabs; and arrested rights defenders.
-Since disbarment, Mr. Tang has become a leading proponent of non-violent civil disobedience in China.
+Tang Jingling was a lawyer at the Huazhijie Law Firm prior to losing his license in 2006.
+His clients have included villagers combating corruption, victims of counterfeit medicine and vaccinations, uncompensated victims of land grabs, and arrested rights defenders.
+Since disbarment, Mr. Tang has become a leading proponent and educator on the topic of of non-violent civil disobedience in China.

 Read More…